-The Holy Inner Sanctum
+Sun Shines into the Holy Inner Sanctum

 One of the most fascinating aspects of the Abu Simbel Temple is the inner sanctum of the Great Temple.
 In this sacred space, four statues can be found – Ra, Amun, Ptah, and Ramesses himself.
-The temple was built in such a way that twice a year, the 21 st of February and the 22 nd of October in present times, the Sun’s rays would find its way directly into the inner sanctum, and illuminate three of the statues.
+The temple was built in such a way that twice a year, the 21st of February and the 22nd of October in present times, the Sun’s rays would find their way directly into the inner sanctum and illuminate three of the statues.

 - The Magnificent Temple of Hathor, Goddess of Love: Best Preserved Temple in all of Egypt